 So what is brown butter you ask?
 It is simply cooking butter beyond it’s melting point to where the milk solids brown and you cook away most of the water.
 But you see, browning your butter enriches its flavor and gives it a rich caramelizing nutty flavor that takes any recipe that calls for butter up a notch.
 And in the past two weeks since my discovery of this secret ingredient, I’ve tried brown butter in everything from these brownies to pan seared scallops.
 Obsessed much??
 I know, that’s why I decided to have a brown butter dedicated week on the blog!!
 So let’s start off with these peanut butter paisley (wanna-be) brownies.

-Peanut butter fans, you will love this.
+Peanut butter fans, you will love these brown butter peanut butter paisley brownies.
 It is a double peanut butter chocolate brownie!!
-I found the recipe on the back of the Reese’s peanut butter chips label and I had to try it again with brown butter.
-Of course, I think it is much better with brown butter because there is an added nutty flavor to the peanut butter and chocolate medley.
+I found the recipe on the back of the Reese’s peanut butter chips label and after the first try, I had to try it again with brown butter.
+Of course, I think it is much better with brown butter because there is an added rich nutty aroma to the peanut butter and chocolate medley.
 I think you would love this combination of flavors.
-The brownies also have soft centers as you bite into the chocolate layer but as usual my favorite part is the crunchy edge
+The brownies are oh so soft in the middle as you bite into the chocolate layer and crunchy around the edge ( my favorite part )

 Here are a few tutorials on how to brown butter.
 It is very easy and all you need is 5 minutes.
 So go brown some butter today!
 And please come back during the week for some more brown butter recipes

 - 2 cups all-purpose flour

 - ½ cup (1 stick) butter, browned and cooled to room temperature

 - 1 cup sugar